andrew/ultimate-awesome/README.md

 - [awesome-lists](https://github.com/patevs/awesome-lists) - Collection of awesome lists and resources on various topics.
 - [awesome-personal-server](https://github.com/personal-server-community/awesome-personal-server) - List of software and hardware for your personal server.
 - [awesome-science-communication](https://github.com/pglira/awesome-science-communication) - A collection of AWESOME projects, applications, tools, resources for science communication in general.
+- [awesome-rainmana](https://github.com/rainmana/awesome-rainmana) - This is a curated list of my GitHub stars but converted into an Awesome List!
+Updated automagically ever 12 hours! :D.
 - [awesome-unity3d-study](https://github.com/raystudio9236/awesome-unity3d-study) - Unity3d 资料汇总.
 - [awesome-misophonia](https://github.com/realadeel/awesome-misophonia) - Misophonia is a condition that causes an intense, negative reaction to certain sounds.
 You are not alone.
 - [awesome-cvpr2022](https://github.com/rese1f/awesome-cvpr2022) - Workshop, tutorial, oral, and poster with notes in cvpr2022.